richardlehane/siegfried/README.md

 #### Signatures

 By default, siegfried uses the latest PRONOM and container signatures with no buffer limits.
-You can customise your signature file by using the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY).
-To use Apache Tika MIME signatures, use the `-tika` flag with the roy tool.
+To use Apache Tika MIME signatures, or to customise your signature file, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY).

 ## Install